Do you have a new business machine that brings

 delivered the right new opportunities or critical new revenue, this article is for you!

 See our suggestions at the end for next steps that create clarity and results.

-Learn the top five ways that CEOs of established or emerging companies try (and fail) to solve their business development problems.
+Learn the top five ways that CEOs of established or emerging companies try (and fail) to solve their business development problems in Sales Case Studies.

 You and your core executive team most likely chose your career path because you love to create, operate, consult, design, analyze and solve problems — whether you make software, provide a service or a mix of both.